ThomasDeutsch/flowcards/README.md

 ![flowcards](https://github.com/ThomasDeutsch/flowcards/blob/master/docs/img/banner-flowcards-2.png)

-Scenario-Based Programming (SBP) for JavaScript/TypeScript applications
+Scenario-Based Programming (SBP) for JavaScript / TypeScript applications

 ## Use It For
 flowcards is a replacement for traditional state-management solutions.<br/>